aviamb/ChatPlanner2023/README.md

      * We applied OCP to the schedule class.
 Before, we had these vectors inside a RawInput class (class to ask for user input).
 This meant that whenever we wanted to add another vector of variable for a preference(ie a boolean for whether or not you are a procrastinator) we had to change a member variable outside of Schedule.
 This is also an example of SRP because now RawInput only takes input, and Schedule is self contained with all the data it needs to run.
 This makes our code easier to debug and read because, for example, we don't have to pass in a taskList from an outside class when it should be accessible from Schedule itself.
   * Event is now an abstract base class with specific event classes derived from it
      * We applied ISP to the Event class.
 Before, every type of event(work, free, busy) had to have a priority and description field when that didn't make sense for events as a null event for time already busy.
 To solve this, instead of having a category member variable we made subtypes to keep track of the different types of events instead.
 This makes the code more organized as different kinds of events are defined by their object type, and not by a string member variable entered by the user.
-  *
-    * A new class diagram incorporating your changes after considering the SOLID principles.
-    * For each update in your class diagram, you must explain in 3-4 sentences:
-      * What SOLID principle(s) did you apply?
-      * How did you apply it? i.e. describe the change.
-      * How did this change help you write better code?
   * Perform a new sprint plan like you did in Phase II.
   * You should also make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
 Previous versions of the README file should still be visible through your commit history.